laxmikant-ainapure/upcxx/INSTALL.md

     For more information, please see
     [GASNet bug 3997](https://gasnet-bugs.lbl.gov/bugzilla/show_bug.cgi?id=3997).

-* Cray XC x86\_64 with one of the following PrgEnv environment modules and its dependencies.  (smp and aries conduits)
+* Cray XC/x86\_64 with one of the following PrgEnv environment modules and its dependencies (smp and aries conduits):
     - PrgEnv-gnu with gcc/6.4.0 (or later) loaded.
     - PrgEnv-intel with gcc/6.4.0 (or later) loaded.
     - PrgEnv-cray with cce/9.0.0 (or later) loaded.